nickzhums/user_study_python/mgmt_preview_quickstart.rst

 Managing Resource Groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can use the Resource client (`azure.mgmt.resource.ResourceManagementClient`) we have created to perform operations on Resource Group
+We can use the Resource client (``azure.mgmt.resource.ResourceManagementClient``) we have created to perform operations on Resource Group.
+In this example, we will show to manage Resource Groups.

 **Create a resource group**